aurielfournier/CV/new_CV.md

 <!---
 *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
 Autumn Migration Habitat Use of Sora in Missouri, USA.

-*In Review* **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S.  Diet and mercury availability in Clapper Rails (Rallus longirostris) from museum specimens in North Carolina

 *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
 Autumn Migration timing of Virginia Rail in Missouri, USA.